This post has the following content warnings:

 "Halt!" you cry once he's close enough, because this is really fishy.
 "State your business!"

 But he ignores you.
 In fact, you're pretty sure he didn't even hear you.
-His eyes have a glazed over, frozen look to them, staring directly at the entrance to the city; his steps are stiff and stilted; his grip on the book and the dagger is deadly, you'd more easily cut off his hand than take his possessions from him.
+His eyes have a glazed over, frozen look to them, staring directly at the entrance to the city.
+His steps are stiff and stilted.
+His grip on the book and the dagger is deadly tight, you'd more easily cut off his hand than take his possessions from him.

-Honestly, thinking about all of that like this, you think you probably should have left this land forsaken by the Nine.
+Honestly, thinking about it all like this, you think you probably should have left this land forsaken by the Nine.

 So it is with that in mind that you prepare for a fight, maybe a hopeless one that'll barely delay the inevitable, because you're still of Winterhold and you'd rather die than live knowing you didn't even try to protect your home.